lfedgeai/AegisEdgeAI/README.md

 This architecture is specifically designed for **edge computing environments** where OpenTelemetry agents run on distributed edge nodes (IoT devices, edge servers, field deployments) and need to securely transmit telemetry data to centralized collectors.
 The system addresses key edge computing challenges:

-- **Hardware Security**: TPM2 ensures cryptographic operations are hardware-backed, protecting against software-based attacks common in edge environments
+- **Hardware Security**: TPM ensures cryptographic operations are hardware-backed, protecting against software-based attacks common in edge environments
 - **Geographic Compliance**: Enforces data residency requirements critical for edge deployments across different regions and jurisdictions
 - **Zero-Trust Security**: Eliminates the need for traditional network-based security, essential for edge nodes that may be in untrusted networks
 - **Tamper-Resistant Signatures**: Provides cryptographically verifiable proof that telemetry data originated from authorized edge devices